canonical/matter-docs/docs/how-tos/Commission and Control Matter Devices with Chip Tool.rst

 The project provides a
 `guide <https://github.com/project-chip/connectedhomeip/blob/master/docs/guides/chip_tool_guide.md#using-chip-tool-for-matter-device-testing>`__
 with various usage examples.
-However, for a complete list of subcommands and options, it is best to use the tool's usage instructions using the terminal.
+However, for a complete list of sub-commands and options, it is best to use the tool's usage instructions using the terminal.